-Whatever the reason, signet ring craftsmen Rebus have seen demand rise.
-So, love them or loathe them, the signet ring is about to make it from the little finger to the big time.
-Here’s everything you need to know about these golden curios.
+Whatever the reason, signet ring craftsmen Rebus have seen demand rise across the board of late.
+And, whether you love them or loathe them, the signet ring is about to make it from the little finger to the big time.
+Here’s everything you need to know about the golden curios.

-Originally, signet rings were created to affix seals to official documents.
-Melted wax was poured on, and the knuckle pressed into it to create an indentation of a family crest of other emblem.
+Originally, signet rings were used to affix seals to official documents.
+Melted wax was poured on, and the knuckle pressed into it to create an indentation of a family crest or other emblem.

-But, although this practice has been around since 3500 B.C, the signet ring as we know it today was popularised by the Pharaohs of Egypt, whose rings bore hieroglyphics.
-It’s clearly an enduring design and, as we know, fashion works in cycles.
-So, if it was good enough for the Pharaohs, we’re hardly surprised that these rings are on the rise once more.
+But, although this practice has been around since 3500 BC, the signet ring as we know it today was popularised by the pharaohs of Egypt, whose rings bore hieroglyphics.
+It’s clearly an enduring design and, as we know, fashions spin in cycles.
+And, if they were good enough for the pharaohs, we shouldn’t be surprised that these rings are on the rise once more.

-In Britain, it was King Edward II we have to thank for bringing the signet ring into fashion.
-He decreed that all official documents must be signed and stamped with his own signet ring, there is even a seal on the Magna Carta.
-And, even though most documents today are authenticated with the click of a mouse rather than the stamp of a signet ring, there’s still room for this tradition in the modern world.
+In Britain, it was King Edward II we have to thank for popularising the signet ring.
+He decreed that all official documents be signed and stamped with his own signet ring — and there is even a seal on the Magna Carta.
+It’s a tradition we’re not yet ready to see die.
+And, although most documents are authenticated in our modern world with the click of a mouse rather than the stamp of a signet ring, we’d like to think there’s still room for the old ways.

-Of course, we don’t expect everyone to start signing their car insurance forms and chequebooks with a wax signet ring seal.
-We know that their element of practicality has been lost — in fact, that’s why family crests tend to no longer be engraved backwards into signet rings any more — but there is still a certain charm, not to mention cache, about this particular piece of jewellery.
+Of course, we don’t expect everyone to start melting wax to sign their car insurance forms and chequebook stubs.
+We know that their element of practicality has been lost — in fact, that’s why family crests tend to no longer be engraved into the rings as a mirror image — but there is still a certain charm, not to mention cache, to be gained when you slip on a signet.

-The pride also extends to the quality.
-To cast your crest in solid gold says something about the esteem in which you hold your family and identity, and Rebus Signet Rings on Leather Lane in Hatton Garden is the place to make that statement.
+And this pride should also extend to the quality of your signet ring.
+To cast your crest in solid gold says something about the esteem in which you hold your family and identity — something you’ll find on Hatton Garden’s Leather Lane in London, at Rebus Signet Rings.

-Rebus Director Emmet Smith has been engraving for years and, while he now hires some of the best engravers in London rather than slipping on the loupe himself, the craftsman-come-businessman is still the cornerstone of the company.
-Head down to Hatton Garden, as we did, and Smith with sketch out designs for your ring during your initial consultation.
+Rebus Director Emmet Smith has been engraving for years and, while he now hires some of the best engravers in London rather than slipping on the loupe himself, the craftsman-cum-businessman is still the cornerstone of the company.
+We headed down to his studio to sketch out designs for our own ring.

-We spent hours poring over centuries-old books containing ream upon ream of family crests to decide on a design for ourselves.
-Smith helped and, after inspiration struck and a design was finalised, we moved onto the design of the ring itself.
+After hours poring over centuries-old books, all containing ream upon ream of family crests, we decided on a design.
+Smith helped and, after inspiration struck and an engraving was finalised, we moved onto the design of the ring itself.

-Traditionalists, Smith tells us, will insist on an ‘Oxford Oval’, but there are plenty more designs to choose from if that doesn’t fit your finger or float your boat.
-From ‘Marquees’ to the ‘Landscape Oval’, or even a stone-set ring, the signet is more varied and bespoke than you may know.
+Traditionalists, Smith informs us, will insist on an ‘Oxford Oval’, but there are plenty more designs to choose from if that doesn’t fit your finger or float your boat.
+From ‘Marquees’ to the ‘Landscape Oval’, or even a stone-set ring, the signet is more varied and bespoke than many know.

 We, however, bowed to tradition and stuck with the Oxford Oval in a hardy 9-carat yellow gold.
-We are sure that Prince Charles would approve.
+We’re sure that Prince Charles would approve.